serenevoid/boarder/README.md

 for boarder, make an issue!

 ## Usage
-Add `threads.txt` on the folder where you will be running boarder.
-The contents of the file would be the list of threads you want to subscribe to.
+Add `threads.txt` and `template.html` on the folder where you will be running boarder.
+The contents of the text file would be the list of threads you want to subscribe to.
 The format to add a thread is `(board ID)_(thread No.)`.
 ```
 // Anime Wallpaper